-Table 47 provides the comparison of EUROMOD simulations and the EUROSTAT data for income years 2007-2009.
+Table 58 provides the comparison of EUROMOD simulations and the EUROSTAT data for income years 2007-2009.
 Means and medians are lower in EUROMOD.
 Poverty rates, S80/S20-ratios and Gini-coefficients are lower than in the EUROSTAT statistics.
-Women's poverty rates are, however, somewhat lower in the model.
+Women's poverty rates are underestimated somewhat more than men's poverty rates.
 The comparison show the effects of variable imputations and simulations itself while the base data are the same.